mtrafisz/comet/readme.md

 ## WIP

 ## Problems
 - Thing doesn't work on firefox, it needs the request sent twice?
-(I think it's a problem with the headers)